 B. Maintenance inspections.

 (1) Inspections shall occur during the first year of operation and at least once every three years thereafter.
-An agreement between the property owner and the LID Authority shall be executed for privately -owned stormwater management systems which specifies the responsible party for conducting and financing longterm inspections.
+An agreement between the property owner and the LID Authority shall be executed for privately owned stormwater management systems which specifies the responsible party for conducting and financing long-term inspections.

 (2) Inspection reports shall be submitted to and maintained by the LID Authority.
 Inspection reports shall include: the date of inspection; an evaluation of the condition of structures and devices used to manage stormwater; and a description of any needed maintenance.